Zorkyx22/Zorkyx22/Readme.md

 <p>
 I'm a proud Québecois, so I mainly speak french,  however most of my code is documented is english: I want to contribute to the community!

-This file will grow as I have ideas for it.
-Thanks for visiting my profile!
 While you're here, why don't you take a look at some of my work?

 <table>
 <tr>